Starting Out with Fish

 - Is the fish peaceful and suitable for a community aquarium?

 - How large will each fish get?
-Most fish at the shop will be juveniles.
 A few popular species grow very large, such as the common Plecostomus Catfish (may reach 45 cm), the Giant Gourami (45 cm) and the Tinfoil Barb (30 cm).

 - Does the fish have any special husbandry requirements (e.g. special water conditions or particular dietary needs)?

 Avoid difficult-to-keep fish until you gain expertise.
 Some aquarium shops stock tropical marine (seawater) fish.
 However, these can be very challenging to keep and are best avoided until you have gained lots of experience with freshwater species.

 Click on the below questions to reveal the answers.

 As a general guide for goldfish, we recommend 13-35 litres of water for one goldfish and 45-75 litres for two goldfish.
 Every 2.5 cm of goldfish requires 8 litres of water.
 Bear in mind that the goldfish you purchase are likely to be youngsters that haven’t reached adult size.
 Goldfish grow quickly and can produce a lot of waste.